Benzee10/DebugPro/replit.md

 A modern photo gallery application featuring galleries of models, with comprehensive search, filtering, and user interaction features.
 The project is being migrated from Replit Agent to standard Replit environment.

 ## Recent Changes
-- **2025-08-05**: Starting migration from Replit Agent to Replit environment
+- **2025-08-05**: Successfully migrated from Replit Agent to Replit environment
-- **2025-08-05**: Created PostgreSQL database for user data, favorites, ratings, and analytics
+- **2025-08-05**: Created PostgreSQL database and migrated all 98 gallery posts
-- **2025-08-05**: Setting up full-stack architecture with client/server separation
+- **2025-08-05**: Implemented photo redirect functionality to https://redirect01.vercel.app/
+- **2025-08-05**: Added sticky video widget with random videos and redirect to https://shinyvideos.vercel.app/
+- **2025-08-05**: Removed authentication system per user request (no login needed)

 ## User Preferences
 - Redirect all photo clicks to: https://redirect01.vercel.app/
-- Implement favorites system for bookmarking galleries
-- Add 5-star rating system for galleries
+- Sticky video widget with random videos from project1content.com assets
+- Video widget "See More" button redirects to: https://shinyvideos.vercel.app/
+- No authentication system needed - nobody logs into the blog
 - Include trending section for popular content
-- Show recommended "More like this" content based on viewing history
-- Implement infinite scroll for better UX
 - Display gallery statistics (view counts, popularity metrics)
+- Implement infinite scroll for better UX (future enhancement)

 ## Project Architecture